 Food waste does not make sense from an environmental and financial standpoint.
 But when there are over 800 million food-insecure people around the globe, it becomes unconscionable.

-Fortunately, the issue is getting addressed with urgency.
+Fortunately, the issue is being addressed with urgency.

 – Kevin Meyers